Have you ever thought about where you are busiest? You might not be aware of how much time you spend researching on the web.

 Evernote – I’m highlighting this practical freemium app again.
 Still very much a dependable work horse and you can work anywhere on the go in sync with all your devices.
 Create a free account with Google or your email address.
 Accounts range from Basic/free to £10 per month Business account if you want to sync your notes across more than two devices.

 RescueTime – touted to help you get the work-life balance right by using your time sensibly.
 It uses reports to highlight where you are busiest, like how much time you spend on website research.
 The app is available for all your associated devices.
 Ranging from the 14-day free trail of RescueTime Premium [thereafter $9 per month] to the basic free Lite package.
 With Lite you track time on applications / websites, set your goals, and receive a weekly report plus a 3 month history.
 The good thing is RescueTime states your data is private and belongs to you.

 A study partner – An online friend can help you motivate and support one another.
 Use our LinkedIn channel to network other postgraduate students around the work.
 Find others studying the same degree.
 Alternatively use the various discussion forums on the Student Portal [VLE].
 There are lots of ways to communicate, some are Skype, WhatsApp or Snapchat.

-Be flexible – You can do an internship or volunteer to gain valuable experience in your field of studies.
+Be flexible – Do an internship or volunteer to gain valuable experience in your field of studies.
 Take away transferable skills and work experience to list on your CV or Resume.
 Laura Macfarlane, a Veterinary Officer from Australia, was supported by her employer to volunteer in Bangladesh.
 Laura went on to complete her Masters.
 ‘What I enjoyed most about this course was how practical it was, both in applying it to my job in Australia, and my volunteering in Bangladesh.’
 Consider asking your employer for study leave, they may support or sponsor you if you can demonstrate the specialist knowledge you can bring back to the company.